 \section{QNMS in General Relativity}

-For the purpose of our calculation we take the gauge invariant formalism discussed in \cite{Ishibasi 2011,kodama 2000,kodama 2003,Gerlach 1979}.
-Our focus is the Schwarzschild spacetime.
-In the case of a spherically symmetric spacetime, it is possible to split the manifold into an orbit space and unit sphere.
-We will be focussing on the four-dimensional black hole background.
+For the purpose of our calculations we adopt the gauge invariant formalism discussed in Refs.~\cite{Ishibasi 2011,kodama 2000,kodama 2003,Gerlach 1979}.
+Our focus remains the Schwarzschild spacetime.
+In the case of a spherically symmetric spacetime, it is possible to split the manifold into an orbit space and a unit sphere.
+We will be focusing on the four-dimensional non-spinning black hole background.
 In that case the manifold splits into a two-dimensional orbit space and a two-sphere.
-We will use the co-ordinates $(x^a)$ for the orbit space and $(z^A)$ for the two-sphere.
+We will use the co-ordinates $x^a$ for the orbit space and $z^A$ for the two-sphere.
 The covariant derivatives on the orbit space and the two-sphere are represented by $D_a$ and $D_A$ respectively.
-The d'Alembertian operator on the orbit space and the two-sphere are represented by $\tilde{\Box}$ and $\hat{\Box}$, respectively.
+The d'Alembertian operators on the orbit space and the two-sphere are represented by $\tilde{\Box}$ and $\hat{\Box}$, respectively.

 With proper choice of co-ordinates it is possible to cast the metric in the following form,